SuperNova76/TopCPToolKit/docs/settings/trigger.md

 `configName`
 :   name of the block config, typically not needed here.
 The default is `Trigger`.

+`noEffSF`
+:   disables the calculation of efficiencies and scale factors.
+Experimental! only useful to test a new WP for which scale factors are not available.
+Still performs the global trigger matching (same behaviour as on data).
+The default is `False`.

 !!! success "Registers the following variables:"
     - `trigPassed`: whether a specific trigger is passed
     - `globalTriggerMatch`: whether the event passes trigger matching requirements